CodeBricks-Lab/codebricks/index.md

     actions:
       - image: assets/img/portfolio/thumbnails/1.jpg
         title: >+
-          2017-2018
-          **Humble Beginnings**
+          2021
+          **Launch CodeBricks**
         text: >-
           We begun with small group of people willing to work hard and make our teaching skills worth , in front of all others!
-      - image: assets/img/portfolio/thumbnails/2.jpg
+      # - image: assets/img/portfolio/thumbnails/2.jpg
-        title: >+
+      #   title: >+
-          November 2019
+      #     November 2019
-          An Coaching started
+      #     An Coaching started
-        text: >-
+      #   text: >-
-          We started to gather like minded people and started our stategies and future plans to them.
+      #     We started to gather like minded people and started our stategies
+      #     and future plans to them.
 As a result , interested people joined us!

   - type: contact.html
     section_id: contacts